Financial Investigation Books

 What are Financial Crimes?

 Financial crimes include any criminal activity that intends to steal money or assets from an individual or business.
 Examples of crimes include burglary, armed robbery, embezzlement, extortion, kidnapping for ransom, blackmail, and many others.
-These money-related crimes are among the most challenging crimes to detect, investigate, and successfully prosecute in a court of law.
+These money-related crimes are among the most challenging to detect, investigate, and prosecute in a court of law.

 Financial Investigations

-Private investigators with experience in financial, forensic accounting, and asset investigations often conduct these inquiries.
+Private investigators with experience in financial, forensic accounting and asset investigations often conduct these inquiries.

 List of Financial Investigation Books